-CONTACT David P. Oakley, davidpoakley@usf.edu | Mike Obadal, mike.obadal@gmail.com The views expressed in this publication are entirely those of the authors and do not necessarily reflect the views, policy, or position of the University of South Florida, United States Government, Department of Defense, or United States Special Operations Command. © 2024 Arizona Board of Regents/Arizona State University the needed year-long educational experiences.
+CONTACT David P. Oakley | davidpoakley@usf.edu

+The views expressed in this publication are entirely those of the authors and do not necessarily reflect the views, policy, or position of the University of South Florida, United States Government, Department of Defense, or United States Special Operations Command.

+First, military leadership must not only acknowledge the failure of an "episodic" approach but prioritize and resource recurring educational opportunities that complement the needed year-long educational experiences.
 Second, they must appreciate that, while practitioners require training and education, these are distinct and serve different yet complementary purposes.
 Finally, and most importantly, they must prioritize intellectual development to the same degree as physical fitness and incorporate "intellectualism" as a military value.